 Main Subheading

 Taft's mustache was more than just a personal grooming choice; it reflected the sartorial standards of early 20th-century America.
 During this period, facial hair, particularly mustaches, was seen as a mark of maturity, seriousness, and trustworthiness.
 Men in positions of power, whether in business, politics, or the military, often wore mustaches to convey an impression of strength and reliability.
-Therefore, Taft's decision to maintain a mustache was in line with the expectations of his time and his role as the nation's leader.
+Which means, Taft's decision to maintain a mustache was in line with the expectations of his time and his role as the nation's leader.

 Comprehensive Overview